deejay47/pferd/README.md

 # Pferd Store

-Pferd eCommerce for ReactJS Course from Coderhouse by Darío Javier Romero
+Pferd eCommerce project for ReactJS Course from Coderhouse by Darío Javier Romero

-## Getting Started with Create React App
+## Made with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installing project dependences

-In the project directory, you can run:
+In the project directory, run:

-### `npm start`
+`npm install`

+## Running the project

-Runs the app in the development mode.\
+To run the app in the development mode, in the project directory, run:

+`npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+* Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+* The page will reload if you make edits.\
-You will also see any lint errors in the console.
+* You will also see any lint errors in the console.